michael-betz/Fan-Tas-Tic-Firmware/README.md

 ### Troubleshooting glitches
 If you get glitches and artifacts on your LEDs, you can try the following:

-    * If using the TI compiler, optimization level must be set to 3 `Interprocedure Optimization` and speed vs size tradeoff to `optimize for max. speed`.
-      Anything below gives glitches as the DMA buffer underflows.
-Anything above gives deadlocks due to skipped bytes on the USB serial port.
   * Play with the SPI speed setting (`LEC` command).
-Some LED strings, especially cheap ones from eBay, may significantly deviate from specifications
+Some LED strings, especially the cheaper ones can significantly deviate from specifications
   * Try shorter cables to the first LED
-    * If nothing else helps, have a look at the data stream on a scope
+  * If nothing else helps, get out the scope

 ## `LEC` configure the WS2811 data rate
 Set the output data-rate of the SPI module in bits / s.